 Statement of intent 2

 1. Legal framework 3

 2. Roles and responsibilities 3

 3. Grounds for suspension or exclusion 6

 4. The headteacher's power to suspend and exclude 7

 5. Factors to consider when suspending or excluding a pupil 8

 6. Preventative measures 10

 7. Duty to inform parents 11

-8. Duty to inform the governing board and LA 12
+8. Duty to inform the local academy committee and LA 12

 9. Duty to inform social workers and the virtual school head (VSH) 12

 10. Arranging education for suspended and excluded pupils 13

 11. Considering suspensions and exclusions 13

 12. Reaching a decision 15

 13. Notification of considered suspensions and exclusions 16

 14. Removing excluded pupils from the school register 17

 15. Independent review panel 17

 16. Appointing a SEND expert 18

 17. The role of a SEND expert 19

 18. Appointing a clerk 19

 19. The role of the clerk 20

-20. The duties of the independent review panel 20
+The duties of the independent review panel 20

-21. Conducting governing board meetings or independent review panels via rer note
+21. Conducting local academy committee meetings or independent review panel

-access 21
+via remote access 21

-22. Reconsidering reinstatement following a review 23
+Reconsidering reinstatement following a review 23

-23. Criminal investigations 23
+Criminal investigations 23

-24. Training requirements 23
+Training requirements 23

-25. Using data 24
+Using data 24

 26. Monitoring and review 24